datacenter/cobra/docs/source/getting-started.rst

 Path Settings
 -------------

-If you installed the cobra sdk egg file in the standard python site-packages, the modules are already included in the python path.
+If you installed the cobra sdk wheel file in the standard python site-packages, the modules are already included in the python path.

 If you installed it in a different directory, add the SDK directory to your